+Course Code AGS214 AGS214

+Course Title Farm mac Farm machinery and power

+Hours 36: L: 1, P: 36: L: 1, P: 2

+Credits 2

-Course Code AGS214 AGS214 Course Title Farm mac Farm machinery and power Hours 36: L: 1, P: 36: L: 1, P: 2 Credits 2 2 Course Outcomes and skills: CO1: To get the I.C enging implement CO3: To implement CO4: To get the CO4: To get On the completion of the course, the student will gain the following knowledge and skills: CO1: To get aware about the real status of farm power in India, knowledge about the I.C engine their working, principles and components.
+Course Outcomes and skills: CO1: To get the I.C eng CO2: To get implement CO3: To implement CO4: To get CO4: To get the co4: T On the completion of the course, the student will gain the following knowledge and skills: CO1: To get aware about the real status of farm power in India, knowledge about the I.C engine their working, principles and components.
 CO2: To get aware about the operation of tractor their parts and power attached implements.
 CO3: To get aware about the types of tractors, cost analysis and tillage implements.
 CO4: To get knowledge about the sowing, planting, harvesting, threshing and plant protection implements.

-Examination Type Theory + F Practical Assessment Tools Written Quiz Assignment/Project Work MSE MSP ESE ESP ABL/PBL Weightage 10% 0 20% 35% 30% 5% Examination Mode Theory + F Practical Syllabus StatusI.C. er two stStudy Status of farm power in India, Sources of Farm Power, CO1 Unit 2: (3 hours) Familiarization with different systems of I.C. engines: Air cleaning, cooling, lubrication, fuel supply and hydraulic control system of a tractor, Familiarization with Power transmission system: clutch, gear box, differential and final drive of a tractor. • Tracto or types, Cost analysis o f tractor power and at tached CO3
+Examination Type Theory + F Practical

+Assessment Tools Written Quiz Assignment/Project Work MSE MSP ESE ESP ABL/PBL

+Weightage 10% 0 20% 35% 30% 5%

+Examination Mode Theory + P Practical

+Syllabus StatusI.C. er two stStudy CO1

+FamiAir c contrFami Unit 2: (3 hours) Familiarization with different systems of I.C. engines: Air cleaning, cooling, lubrication, fuel supply and hydraulic control system of a tractor, Familiarization with Power transmission system: clutch, gear box, differential and final drive of a tractor.
+CO2

+• Tracto or types, Cost analysis o f tractor - power and at tached CO3